Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Introduction

 \subsection{Roadmap}

 The rest of the paper is structured as follows.
 We begin with preliminary definitions, notation and examples in \cref{sec:prelim}.
 Then, \cref{sec:ordinal}, \cref{sec:bim}, and \cref{sec:eim} are devoted to ordinal, bid-independent and expert-independent mechanisms, respectively.
 Our template and the corresponding best possible deterministic and randomized mechanisms are presented in \cref{sec:beyond}, while our unconditional lower bounds are presented in \cref{sec:lower-bounds}.
 We conclude with a discussion of possible extensions and open problems in \cref{sec:open}.
+Due to lack of space, some proofs appear in appendix.